To the homepage

 Designing spectacular buildings safely

 The structural requirements of the various pavilions were as varied as the content concepts.
-The Swiss presentation "La Suisse Enchantée" focused on reusability: The eye-catching spheres that characterize the pavilion are a modular construction made of recyclable materials.
+The Swiss presentation "From Heidi to High Tech" focused on reusability: The eye-catching spheres that characterize the pavilion are a modular construction made of recyclable materials.
 Due to limited space and a lack of stock, it was necessary to coordinate deliveries precisely and in line with demand.
 The architecture of Kuwait, whose gigantic free-floating wing-shaped roof construction is particularly challenging, required specific structural precautions to be taken.
 Austria's pavilion, on the other hand, which showcases the country's musical achievements under the motto "Composing the Future", features a spectacular wooden music band sculpture.
 This was developed and manufactured in Austria and had to be tailored precisely to the Japanese regulatory requirements.
 Uzbekistan, which is appearing in Japan as the "Garden of Knowledge", has a mobile show platform in use, for which the correct standard first had to be found in a complex process with the Japanese authorities.
 Brazil's "Living Laboratory" presentation was based on a standard building provided by the Expo.
 Targeted interventions such as a customized glass façade turned it into an individual country presentation.
 Our task was to bring the existing Japanese building together with the planned construction.

 Austria Pavilion